Leigh Brackett: Personal life and death

 On December 31, 1946, at age 31, Brackett married another science fiction writer, Edmond Hamilton, in San Gabriel, California.
 Fellow LASFS member Ray Bradbury served as best man.
 Bradbury and Robert Heinlein were longtime close friends of Brackett's.
 She moved with Hamilton to Kinsman, Ohio.

-Edmond Hamilton died in February 1977 in Lancaster, California, of complications following kidney surgery.
+Edmond Hamilton died in February 1977 in Lancaster, California, of complications following kidney surgery, at age 72.
 Brackett died there in March 1978, of cancer, at age 62.